Clogging

+The John C. Campbell Folk School Cloggers perform at the Peacock Performing Arts Center in North Carolina.

 Clogging, buck dancing, or flatfoot dancing is a type of folk dance practiced in the United States, in which the dancer's footwear is used percussively by striking the heel, the toe, or both against a floor or each other to create audible rhythms, usually to the downbeat with the heel keeping the rhythm.
-Clogging can be found at various Old-Time and Bluegrass Music festivals.
+Clogging can be found at various old-time and bluegrass music festivals.

 Clogging is the official state dance of Kentucky and North Carolina.

 Antecedents

+A group of "Unicoi Cloggers" from White County, Georgia perform American mountain dance routines to Bavarian polka.

-In the United States, team clogging originated from square dance teams in Asheville, North Carolina's Mountain Dance and Folk Festival (1928), organized by Bascom Lamar Lunsford in the Appalachian region.
+In the United States, team clogging originated from square dance teams in Asheville, North Carolina's Mountain Dance and Folk Festival (1928), organized by Bascom Lamar Lunsford in cultural Appalachia.

 The Soco Gap Dancers performed at the White House in 1939, which caused an uptick in the popularity of team clogging.

-American Clogging is associated with the predecessor to bluegrass—"old-time" music, which is based on English, and Irish fiddle tunes by European Americans as well as African American banjo tunes.
-Clogging primarily developed from Irish step dancing called Sean-nós dance; there were also English, Scottish, German, and Cherokee step dances, as well as African rhythms and movement influences too.
+American clogging is associated with the predecessor to bluegrass—"old-time" music, which is based on Anglo-Celtic (English and Irish) fiddle tunes by white Appalachians as well as Affrilachian banjo tunes.
+Clogging primarily developed from interaction between Irish step dancing called Sean-nós dance and Black American buck dancing; there were also influences from English, Scottish, German, and Cherokee step dances.
 It was from clogging that tap dance eventually evolved.
 Now, many clogging teams compete against other teams for prizes such as money and trophies.